OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 #### Mobile App

-The term `mobile app` refers to applications (self-contained computer programs), designed to execute and enhance the functionlity of a mobile device.
-In this guide we are focusing on the mobile apps designed to run on Android and iOS operating systems.
+The term `mobile app` refers to applications (self-contained computer programs), designed to execute and enhance the functionality of a mobile device.
+In this guide we will focus on the mobile apps designed to run on Android and iOS operating systems, as cumulatively they take more than 99% of the market share <sup>[12]<sup>.
 Due to the expansion of these operating systems to other device types, like smart watches, TVs, cars, etc. a more general term `app` is more appropriate.
 Nevertheless, for historic reasons, both terms are used interchangeably to refer to an application that can run on some of these systems, regardless of the exact device type.

 Today, mobile apps are the most widespread kind of applications <sup>[10]<sup>.

 #### Native App

-Native App are basically mobile apps that were developed for use on a particular specific platform.
-A native mobile app is a smart phone application that is being coded in a particular programming language, for instance, Objective C or Swift for iOS and Java for Android operating systems.
-There are also other candidates of native mobile app, such as C# and XAML or JavaScript for Universal Windows Platform app (UWP) <sup>[11]</sup>.

-However, the MSTG will focus on Android and iOS platforms at the moment as based on a survey conducted in November 2016, these two mobile operating system takes up 86.8% and 12.5% of market share worldwide, respectively, which takes up over 99% of the entire market share of the mobile operating systems <sup>[12]</sup>.
+Most operating systems, including Android and iOS, come with set of high-level APIs that can be used to develop applications specifically for that system.
+Such applications are called `native` for the system for which they have been developed.
+Usually, when discussing about `mobile app`, the assumption is that it is a `native app`.

 Native mobile apps provide fast performance and a high degree of reliability.
-They have better look and feel as well because most of time, they uses native buttons and user interface which are familiar to the user and looks good on the respective platform.
-In addition, they usually adhere to the design principles (e.g. Android Design Principles <sup>[13]</sup>), which are usually entirely neglected by the developers who design Hybrid Apps and Web Apps.

-Another feature of an Native mobile apps is their ability of having access to the components of a smart phone, such as its accelerometer, GPS, and camera.
-Moreover, users are able to use certain apps without having Internet connectivity.
-However, a Native App is expensive to develop because it require a developer with specific skillset and the resulted app can only run on one platform, forcing the company that creates the app to make duplicated versions of the same app that work on other platforms.
-More often than not, Android mobile app developers are not proficient in developing iOS apps and vice versa for iOS mobile app developers.

-Usually, when discussing about Mobile App, the assumption is always that it is a Native App.
-It is also worth noting that a Native App can only be "Native" to one type of mobile operating system: iOS, Android, UWP, etc. For companies that want to publish their Native Apps to multiple mobile operating system will need to develop and maintain a separate piece of software, with entirely different design and implementation, which could easily become complicated to manage, tedious to implement and expensive to maintain.
-This conveniently brings us to the next two types of Mobile Apps.
+They usually adhere to the design principles (e.g. Android Design Principles <sup>[13]</sup>), providing a more consistent UI, compared to `hybrid` and `web` apps.
+Due to their close integration with the operating system, native apps have access to almost every component of the device (camera, sensors, hardware backed key stores, etc.)

+Please note that there is a little ambiguity when discussion `native` apps for Android.
+Namely, Android provides two sets of APIs to develop against, Android SDK and Android NDK.
+The SDK (or Software Development Kit) is a Java API and is the default API against which applications are built.
+The NDK (or Native Development Kit) is a C/C++ based API used for developing only parts of the application that require specific optimization, or can otherwise benefit from the lower level API.
+Normally, you can only distribute apps build with the SDK, which potentially can have parts implemented against NDK.
+Therefore we say that Android `native **apps**` (build against SDK) can have `native **code**` (build against NDK).

+Biggest downside of native apps is that they target only one specific platform.
+To build the same app for both Android and iOS, one needs to maintain two independent code bases.

 #### Hybrid App